vemonet/langchain-rdf/README.md

 Loaders and utils to work with [RDF](https://www.w3.org/RDF/) data using [LangChain](https://python.langchain.com):

-* `OntologyLoader`: load OWL ontology in your vectorstore for Retrieval Augmented Generation
+* `OntologyLoader`: load OWL ontology classes and properties in your vectorstore
+* `SparqlExamplesLoader`: load SPARQL query examples to your vectorstore.
+SPARQL queries are retrieved from a SPARQL endpoint where they are stored using the SHACL ontology, with a human readable description.

 ## 📦️ Installation